 Tips to Saute delicious Brussels Sprouts:

-- This dish can be prepared earlier in the day and just warmed in the oven when ready to serve.
+- You can prepare the recipe early.
+Warm in the oven when ready to serve.

 - Slice the brussels sprout in half so they cook fairly quickly.